paranerd/to-do-list/README.md

 This is a self-hosted To-Do-List.
 See also the [Alexa Companion Skill](https://github.com/paranerd/to-do-list-alexa-skill).

 ## Prerequisites
+### Update server config
+Rename server/config/config.sample.json to server/config/config.json

+Update the port if you like

 ### Set up push notifications
 ```
 npm install -g web-push